airlabglobal/AIRlab-site/docs/image-recommendations.md

 - Good lighting is essential - avoid harsh shadows
 - Show people actively working when possible
 - Capture both wide shots and detail shots
-- Include AIRLab branding where visible
+- Include AIRLAB branding where visible
 - Show diversity of projects and activities

 ### For Action Shots: